Network Device Vendor Management in rConfig V8

 The vendor assignment influences several device behaviors:

-- Default Connection Settings: If vendor-specific connection templates exist, they are automatically applied
+- Default Connection Settings: If vendor-specific connection templates exist, they can be applied during onboarding

 - Configuration Syntax: Some advanced features use vendor information to format commands appropriately

-- Backup Scheduling: Vendor-based backup groups can automatically include devices as they are added
+- Reporting and Filtering: Vendor-based filtering and reporting can automatically include devices as they are added

 Viewing Vendor-Associated Devices